Ry0/M5PaperMultiDimmerSwitch/README.md

 If you want to change the image of the button, use the following.
 https://github.com/m5stack/M5EPD/tree/main/tools/image2gray

-If you want to change the font, use the following https://github.com/m5stack/M5EPD/tree/main/tools/ttf2bin
+If you want to change the font, use the following.
+https://github.com/m5stack/M5EPD/tree/main/tools/ttf2bin

 # License